pdanyomiportfolio/wireframing/README.md

 - This level of detail makes it suitable for **testing user flows, validating design decisions, and preparing for the prototyping phase**.

 ---

+## Popular Wireframing Tools

+There are several tools available for creating wireframes, each with its own strengths:

+- **Figma** – A browser-based, collaborative design tool.
+- **Sketch** – A popular macOS app for UI/UX design.
+- **Adobe XD** – Part of Adobe Creative Cloud, useful for both wireframing and prototyping.
+- **Balsamiq** – Specializes in low-fidelity, hand-drawn-style wireframes.

+### Why Figma?

+Figma is highly recommended for wireframing and prototyping because of its:

+- **Collaboration:** Multiple team members can work together in real time.
+- **Accessibility:** Runs directly in the browser, with desktop and mobile apps also available.
+- **Scalability:** Easily transition from low-fidelity wireframes to high-fidelity prototypes within the same tool.
+- **Developer Handoff:** Provides design specifications and assets, making it easy for developers to implement.

+---